TAKE YOUR REST IN THE LORD

-You cannot enter into the Lord’s rest until you cease from struggling to overcome Sin and Satan in your own strength and wisdom, and from seeking to appease or please God through your good works, self righteousness, or adherence to some religious rules or rites.
+You cannot enter into the Lord’s rest until you cease from struggling to overcome Sin and Satan in your strength and wisdom and from seeking to appease or please God through your good works, self-righteousness, or adherence to some religious rules or rites.

 The Scripture records that when the heavens and the earth and all the host of them were finished, God rested on the seventh day from all His works which He had done (Gen. 2:1-3).

-Similarly, Jesus Christ has completely finished the redemptive work for the salvation of mankind by His death and resurrection.
-No man needs to do any other works or offer any other sacrifices to be saved or to earn God’s love, acceptance, favour or blessing.
+Similarly, Jesus Christ has finished the redemptive work for the salvation of humankind by His death and resurrection.
+No man needs to do any other works or offer any other sacrifices to be saved or earn God’s love, acceptance, favor, or blessing.

-All that God wants us to do is to take our rest in the Lord – to take pleasure in the finished work of Christ by simply putting our complete trust or confidence in the person and finished work of Christ and appropriating and enjoying the benefits of His finished work.
+All that God wants us to do is to take our rest in the Lord – to take pleasure in the finished work of Christ – by simply putting our complete trust or confidence in the person and finished work of Christ, thereby appropriating and enjoying the benefits of His finished work.

-Our self-righteousness, performance or good works can never please or satisfy God completely, or earn us God’s love, acceptance, favour or blessing.
+Our self-righteousness, performance, or good works can never please or satisfy God completely or earn us God’s love, acceptance, favor, or blessing.

-It is therefore useless striving to observe, keep or adhere to any or some religious rules or rituals for the purpose of earning God’s love, acceptance, favour, blessing, or salvation.
+Therefore, it is useless to strive to observe, keep, or adhere to any religious rules or rituals to earn God’s love, acceptance, favor, blessing, or salvation.